List of Questions

 12. What expenses are involved in recording a family history?

 We can only provide you approximate costs when it comes to collecting oral histories, i.e. interviews, with family members.
+You may find some information about costs for doing oral histories and transcription here.
 To give you a sense of the costs involved in collecting oral histories of family members, you will need to think of the following:

 - Transport to and from the place of the interview (ideally the interviewee’s home, because that will be where they are most comfortable),